-Finally, famous digital camera producers consider the full frame bodies as the suitable cameras for professional photographers, so they used to add more options and setting to them, Unfortunately, they do no add these options to crop sensor cameras.
+Finally, famous digital camera producers consider the full frame bodies as suitable cameras for professional photographers, so they used to add more options and setting to them, Unfortunately, they do not add these options to crop sensor cameras.

 Disadvantages of Full frame camera

-Full frame lenses will work properly on both full frame and crop frame DSLRs cameras, but the reverse is not true.
+Full-frame lenses will work properly on both full-frame and crop-frame DSLR cameras, but the reverse is not true.
 There, crop sensor cameras have a greater variety of lenses available for them.